samcal/news/README.md

 News
 ====

 A Ruby on Rails web app, originally created for M-A Bear News.
+Hosted (at least for the moment) at [mabearnews.herokuapp.com](http://mabearnews.herokuapp.com/).

 Features
 --------